 - Health insurance companies require your personal information before they determine what, if anything, they will cover.
-An average of 14 people view each claim while it is being processed.
+An average of 14 people views each claim while it is being processed.

 - Your health records may be audited at any time without warning by your insurance company.
 They may decide to deny claims for seemingly trivial reasons (e.g. my biller does not include your middle name on a claim form).
 You would then be required to repay the insurance company for previous sessions which you thought were covered by insurance.

-After one or more missed or cancelled appointments with less than 24 hours’ notice I may ask for your credit card number to keep on hold.
-In this case you will not be charged until your actual appointment and you’re free to use another form of payment at your session.
+After one or more missed or canceled appointments with less than 24 hours’ notice I may ask for your credit card number to keep on hold.
+In this case, you will not be charged until you attend your appointment, at which time you are free to use another form of payment at your session.
 I will only charge the card $50 if you cancel or reschedule with less than 24 hours’ notice.
 If this occurs frequently we may need to discuss whether now is the right time for you to seek treatment.

 *Louise is a contracted clinician for a group practice called the Institute for

-Christian Counseling, PC, which is a group of about 17 clinicians.
-Louise does not identify as a “Christian counselor” but welcomes clients of all faiths as well as those who do not identify with any organized religion.
-My LLP credential (which governs all Michigan clinicians with a Master’s degree in Clinical Psychology) permits me to bill insurance in my supervisor’s name, John Varani, PhD (NPI 1740326446; Michigan license no. 6301004055).
+Christian Counseling, PC, which is a group of about 12 clinicians.
+Louise Langdon does not practice as a “Christian counselor” but welcomes clients of all faiths as well as those who do not identify with any organized religion.
+My LLP credential (which governs all Michigan clinicians with a Master’s degree in Clinical Psychology) permits me to bill insurance in my supervisor’s name, John Varani, Ph.D.
+(NPI 1740326446; Michigan license no. 6301004055).